bfjewett/ATMS305/README.md

 # ATMS305
-This is my ATMS 305 space for fall 2021.
+This is my ATMS 305 space for ATMS 305, Fall 2021, University of Illinois at Urbana-Champaign.